anujaagarwal/Tone-Translator-Backend/README.md

 ### API Endpoints

-My backend server provides API endpoints for frontend application.
-Refer to the API documentation for details on available endpoints and their functionality.
+My backend server provides API endpoint for frontend application.
+Refer to the API documentation for details on available endpoint and it's functionality.

 ### Testing

-You can run tests or test using postman
+You can test using postman

 ### Conclusion